alsalafiyyah/alsalafiyyah.github.io/_wahhabism/is-wahhabism-fifth-madhab.md

 ---
-layout: page
+layout: post
 title: "Is Wahhabism a fifth Madhab?"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa Shaykh Ibn Baz 1/374"
-hijri: Dhul-Qa'dah 27, 1441 AH
+hijri: Dhul-Qa'dah 27, 1441
+locale: en
 lang: en
 active: wahhabi
 excerpt: "What is Wahhabism? is it a fifth Madhab (School of Jurisprudence) or follows one of the four Madhabs?"